aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![Aurora Connection](images/create_conn_aurora.png)

 2. Drop foreign keys and disable triggers on the target Aurora database.
-After you connect to the Aurora PostgreSQL database successfully, run the following query on the SQL window to drop foreign keys.
+After you connect to the Aurora PostgreSQL database successfully, run the following query in the SQL window to drop foreign keys.

 **Drop foreign keys**